airosa/sdmx-prototype-json/proto-2013-01/field-guide-jsonseries.md

 ### dimensions

 *Array* *nullable*.
-Collection of dimensions values attached to the data set level.
+Collection of [dimensions values](#dimension) attached to the data set level.
 This is typically the case when a particular dimension always has the same value for the data available in the data message.
 In order to avoid repetition, that value can simply be attached at the data set level.
-Example:

-    "dimensions": [0]

-For information on how to handle the dimension values, see the section dedicate to [handling component values](#handling_values)

 ### attributes

 *Array* *nullable*.
-Collection of attributes values attached to the data set level.
+Collection of [attributes values](#attributes) attached to the data set level.
 This is typically the case when a particular attribute always has the same value for the data available in the data message.
 In order to avoid repetition, that value can simply be attached at the data set level.
-Example:

-    "attributes": [0]

-For information on how to handle the attribute values, see the section dedicate to [handling component values](#handling_values)
+### observations

+*Array* *nullable*.
+Collection of [observations](#observations) directly attached to a data set.
+This is the case when a data set represents a flat collection of observations.
+In case the observations are organised into logical groups (time series or cross-sections), use the [series element](#series) instead.

-### Data
+### <a name="series"></a> series

-Data object contains the observation values and associated metadata (dimensions and attrbutes).
+*Object* *nullable*.
+The series object contains the observation values and associated metadata (dimensions and attributes), when the observations contained in the data set are used into logical groups (time series or cross-sections).
+This element must not be used in case the data set represents a flat list of observations!

-Data can be represented as a flat list of observations or can be grouped into collections (slices) that can be either time series or cross-sections.

-When data are grouped into collections, data object contains three fields: dimensions, attributes and observations.
 Example:

     {
       "dimensions": [ 0, 0, 0, 0, 0, 0 ],